-- Once the dog is comfortable with you rubbing his teeth, let him taste a little bit of pet toothpaste from your finger.
-Do not use human toothpaste – it is not designed to be swallowed.
+- Once your dog is comfortable with you rubbing his teeth, let him taste a little bit of pet toothpaste from your finger.
+Do not use human toothpaste – it is not formulated to be swallowed.

 - Once your dog has accepted the taste of pet toothpaste, apply a small amount to the cloth and rub it over the teeth.

-- Once your dog is completely used to you rubbing his teeth with a cloth, it’s time to start using a toothbrush.
+- Once your dog is completely used to you rubbing his teeth with a cloth, it’s time to start using a toothbrush (see below).

 What type of toothbrush should I use?